 1. Enjoy a meal

-Grab a bite to eat at one of over 30 eateries spread across the airport.
-The modern Scandinavian design makes a lot of these spots feel a little unique – even the to-go sandwich and coffee kiosks are sleek!
-Celeb chef Jamie Oliver has a couple options here, and you’ll find Norwegian, Italian, seafood, and even sushi.
-If its design you crave, head to Norgesglasset.
+Airport DiningYou can grab a bite to eat at one of over 30 eateries spread across the airport.
+The modern Scandinavian design makes many of these spots feel unique – even the to-go sandwich and coffee kiosks are sleek!
+Celeb chef Jamie Oliver has some options here, and you’ll find Norwegian, Italian, seafood, and even sushi.
+If it’s the design you crave, head to Norgesglasset.
 Sample the local spirit at the Norwegian Aquavit Bar or try the airport-brewed beer at Humle & Malt.
-A few options stay open 24-hours.
+A few options stay open 24 hours.

 2. Hang in the lounge